 - Jobs: Finding opportunities is the main reason for building a portfolio and you increase the chances by showing the work you have done on the projects.

-We've talked thoroughly about why the basics should never be discounted to build the right foundation in our data scientist skills article and now, in this guide, we circle back around into speciality through the projects.
+We've thoroughly discussed why the basics should never be discounted when building the right foundation in our data scientist skills article.
+Now, in this guide, we focus on specialization through projects.

-Working on the data science projects and public datasets will help you build up intellectual curiosity to focus on specializing in one specific field.
+Working on data science projects and public datasets will help you build intellectual curiosity and focus on specializing in one specific field.

-It's like if you want to become a specialist in a particular profession, you ought to learn everything essential to becoming a generalist first in that profession.
+It's like wanting to become a specialist in a particular profession; you should first learn everything essential to becoming a generalist in that profession.

-There are many ways to showcase your work while you are still learning to make your life easy and build a strong data science portfolio.
+There are many ways to showcase your work while you are still learning, making it easy to build a strong data science portfolio.